Final Project Assignment

 This is the final project for Comparative Government.
 It's your chance to show the class your stuff as you present on an area of interest to you.

 2) Choose an aspect of another country's government to present to the class.
-So, not "The Government of Australia"--instead "The Prevalence of Knifing in Australian Government" (this is a real thing, but not as violent as it sounds).
+So, not "The Government of Australia"--instead "The Prevalence of Spilling in Australian Government" (this is a real thing).
 You can focus on a cultural element of the country, but it has to have some relationship to the government.
-Please note that you cannot do a project that focuses on the six countries we have already studied in class (UK, Russia, China, Mexico, Iran, Nigeria)
+Please note that you cannot do a project that focuses on any of the six countries we have already studied in class (UK, Russia, China, Mexico, Iran, Nigeria)

 3) Once you have chosen your topic, choose a backup.
 Then enter your two topics into this form.
 You can check for my response on this spreadsheet.
 If you want to see what last year's proposals looked like, click here.